 "With no-contract deals you typically get lower monthly charges, but the plans can charge hefty price tags for the phones themselves."

 Consumer Reports compared cell-phone plans for three types of people: an average, single-user; a low-use couple; and a high-use family of four.
 In all cases, Verizon is more expensive without a contract than with one.
 For the family of four, the contract-free "Edge" plan costs more than $7,200, for two years of service and four new iPhones.

-With a two-year contract, that same family would pay 6,540 dollars.
-With A-T-and-T, the family of four would actually save by choosing the no-contract service arrangement.
-T-Mobile's no-contract deal is even better for the family of four: 56-hundred dollars.
+With a two-year contract, that same family would pay $6,540.
+With AT&T, the family of four would actually save by choosing the no-contract service arrangement.
+T-Mobile's no-contract deal is even better for the family of four: $5,6000.
 And they'll save even more if they bring their own phones.
-The price goes down to 3,364 dollars.
+The price goes down to $3,364 dollars.

 Consumer Reports is published by Consumers Union.
 Both Consumer Reports and Consumers Union are not-for-profit organizations that accept no advertising.
 Neither has any commercial relationship with any advertiser or sponsor on this site.

 All Consumer Reports Material Copyright ©2014 Consumers Union of U.S. Inc. ALL RIGHTS RESERVED